Alberto López Ortega

 prof_pic.jpg

-Political Scientist, Vrije Universiteit Amsterdam
+Political Scientist, VU Amsterdam & Harvard University

 I specialize in comparative politics, electoral behavior, representation, and public opinion.
 I co-direct the electoral prediction market Predilect and co-lead WG1 at COST Action LGBTI+ Social and Economic (in)equalities (CA19103).
 Previously, I earned my Ph.D. in Political Science from the University of Zurich.